Every other day in Florida, a baby dies from suffocation while sleeping unsafely.

 ALONE, BACK, CRIB

-- Remove all items from crib (i.e. blankets, pillows, stuffed animals, and bumper pads) – use only a firm mattress and tight-fitting sheet.
+- Remove all items from the crib (i.e. blankets, pillows, stuffed animals, and bumper pads) – use only a firm mattress and a tight-fitting sheet.

-- Use a one-piece sleeper or sleep sack to keep baby warm.
+- Use a one-piece sleeper or sleep sack to keep your baby warm.

 Sleep Baby Safely Tip